Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: A Hamiltonian moving a part of the zero section to

-Secondly, The difference between the two Liuoville forms $\lambda_\Ll - ydx$ on $D_\epsilon^*\Ll$ is compactly supported since in Lemma~\ref{lem:Action:1} we made sure that outside a compact set the embedding was induced by a diffeomorphism - hence the Liuoville forms agree.
-By exactness this difference is the differential of a function $P:D_\epsilon^*\Ll \to \R$ which extends $f_\Ll : \Ll\to \R$.
-Since $f_\Ll$ is also compactly supported we get that $P$ is compactly supported.
+The difference between the two Liouville forms $\lambda_{L_\infty} - ydx$ on $D_\epsilon^*L_\infty$ is compactly supported.
+Indeed, in Lemma~\ref{lem:Action:1} we made sure that outside a compact set the embedding was given by the canonical identification of cotangent bundles---hence the Liouville forms agree.
+By exactness this difference is the differential of a function $P:D_\epsilon^*L_\infty \to \R$ which extends $f_{L_\infty} : L_\infty\to \R$.
+Since $f_{L_\infty}$ is compactly supported we get that $P$ is compactly supported.
 Hence there is a $C_2>0$ bounding the absolute value of $P$.
-Since $P(x_0)=0$ and we are fixing primitives to be $0$ at $x_0$ wee conclude that the two primitives (one for each Liouville form) on $F'$ inside $D_\epsilon^*\Ll$ differs exactly by $P$ restricted to $F'$.
+Since $P(x_0)=0$ and we are fixing primitives to be $0$ at $x_0$ we conclude that the two primitives (one for each Liouville form) on $S_c$ (from Lemma~\ref{lem:Action:5}) inside $D_\epsilon^*L_\infty$ differ exactly by $P$ restricted to $S_c$.
 Hence they differ by at most $C_2$.

-Now fix $c>0$ in Lemma~\ref{lem:Action:5} such that; on the part of $F'$ where the primitive is negative it is in fact strictly less than $-2C_2-C_1$.
-Then we fix $R>4$ such that the support of this Hamiltonian flow (which is compact inside $D_\epsilon^*\Ll \subset \R^{2n}$) is contained inside $D_R^{2n}$.
-Now, we define $K'$ (almost going to be $K$) as the Lagrangian given by first using this $R$ in Lemma~\ref{lem:Action:3} to get a Hamiltonian that coincides with the fiber at $x_0$ in $D_\epsilon \Ll\cap D_R^{2n}$.
-Then we use Lemma~\ref{lem:Action:5} with our chosen $c>0$ inside this to flow this to $K'$.
-See figure~\ref{fig:flowresult} for a heuristic picture.
+Now fix $c>0$ in Lemma~\ref{lem:Action:5} such that, on the part of $S_c$ inside $D_\epsilon^*L$ where the primitive $p_c$ is negative, it is in fact strictly less than $-2C_2-C_1$.
+The Hamiltonian in that Lemma is compactly supported inside $D_\epsilon^*L_\infty$ and thus extends to a Hamiltonian on $\R^{2n}$ (using $(x,y)$ coordinates) with support inside $D^*D_R^n$ for some $R>1$, which we now fix.

+Now, we define $K'$ (which will be modified slightly later to become $K$) as the Lagrangian given by first using this $R$ in Lemma~\ref{lem:Action:3} to get a Lagrangian $F_R$ that coincides with the fiber over $x_0$ in $D_\epsilon^* L_\infty\cap D^*D_R^{n}$.
+Then we use Lemma~\ref{lem:Action:5} with our chosen $c>0$ inside this subspace to flow $F_R$ to $K'$.
+By construction we have $K'\cap T^*D^n=L \sqcup K_1'$.
+See Figure~\ref{fig:flowresult} for a heuristic picture of $K'$.